Stocks Rebound, Oil Falls In Volatile Trading - UrduPoint

 Stocks Rebound, Oil Falls In Volatile Trading

-Wall Street pushed solidly higher, with the S&P 500 and tech-heavy Nasdaq above two percent.
+Wall Street pushed solidly higher, with the three main indices above two percent in afternoon trading.

 In Europe, Frankfurt's benchmark DAX index and the CAC 40 in Paris both soared by more than seven percent.